You (TV series): Casting

 In February 2022, Lukas Gage was cast as a series regular for the fourth season.
 In March 2022, Charlotte Ritchie was cast as a series regular for the fourth season.
 In April 2022, Tilly Keeper, Amy Leigh Hickman, and Ed Speleers were cast as new series regulars while Niccy Lin, Aidan Cheng, Stephen Hagan, Ben Wiggins, Eve Austin, Ozioma Whenu, Dario Coates, Sean Pertwee, Brad Alexander, Alison Pargeter, and Adam James joined the cast in recurring roles for the fourth season.

+In March 2024, Madeline Brewer, Anna Camp and Griffin Matthews were cast as series regulars for the fifth season.

 Filming

 The first season of You was filmed in New York City and filming concluded on December 19, 2017.
 For the second season, the series relocated its production to California to take advantage of tax incentives provided by the California Film Commission under its "Program 2.0" initiative.

 Filming for the second season took place on location in Los Angeles, California, from February 2019 to June 2019.

 For the third season, the series was awarded $7.2 million in tax credits by the state of California.
 Filming for the third season began on November 2, 2020, and was originally scheduled to conclude in April 2021.
 On December 31, 2020, production of the third season was paused for two weeks due to the COVID-19 pandemic.
 Filming resumed in February 2021 and ended in April 2021.

 Filming on the fourth season officially began on March 21, 2022, in London, and ended on August 27, 2022.
 The London filming locations included Royal Holloway, South Kensington, Grant's Quay Wharf in Old Billingsgate, Lincoln's Inn Library, Knebworth House and St. Pancras Station.
 Badgley made his directorial debut with the ninth episode of the season.

+Filming for the fifth season began in late March 2024, and ended in August 2024.